-We currently have seven directors serving on our Board.
-The following table lists the names, ages and positions of the individuals who serve as directors of the Company, as of September 8, 2023:
+We have seven directors serving on our Board.
+The following table lists the names, ages and positions of the individuals who serve as directors of the Company, as of October 25, 2024, as well as our director nominee to be considered at the Annual Meeting:

 Name Age Position

-Harel Gadot 51 President, Chief Executive Officer and Chairman of the Board of Directors
+Harel Gadot 52 President, Chief Executive Officer and Chairman of the Board of Directors

-Yoseph Bornstein(1)(3) 65 Director
+Yoseph Bornstein(1)(3)(4) 66 Director

-Scott Burell(1)(2) 58 Director
+Scott Burell(1)(2) 59 Director

-Martin Madden(1)(3) 63 Director
+Martin Madden(1)(3) 64 Director

-Prattipati Laxminarain(2) 65 Director
+Prattipati Laxminarain(2) 67 Director

-Aileen Stockburger(3) 61 Director
+Aileen Stockburger(3) 62 Director

-Tal Wenderow(2) 49 Director
+Tal Wenderow(2) 50 Director

+David J. Wilson 57 Director nominee